FAQs

 I’m a choreographer, may I apply?

-Yes, if you also can demonstrate being a professional dancer over at least the last three years.
+Yes, if you also can demonstrate being a professional dancer in live performance over at least the last five years.

 What types of dance are not eligible?